treyturner/analogue-pocket-patches/TUTORIAL.md

+# So long, and thanks for all the patches

+This tutorial is end of life.
+OpenFPGA was released in July of 2022, enabling the community to publish FPGA cores that directly load retail ROMs.

+The nice page at strt-slct.com which told a bit of our story and collected patches is no longer online, but [Jon Abram](https://twitter.com/JonathanAbrams)'s [Retro Patcher](https://retropatcher.jonabrams.com/) remains online and is the easiest way to make use of everyone's published patches.

+Congrats and thanks to everyone who took on the challenge of patching and shared in their knowledge.

+This tutorial will no longer be maintained.
+It's original disclaimer remains eternally true: I have no idea what I'm doing.

 # How to convert Game Boy ROMs to Analogue Pocket homebrew

-This tutorial is a work in progress.
-Corrections and requests for clarification appreciated.

-Additionally, this document comes with a humble disclaimer: I have no idea what I'm doing.

 ## What is this?
-The [Analogue Pocket](https://www.analogue.co/pocket) allows you to play homebrew Game Boy and Game Boy Color games created with [GB Studio](https://www.gbstudio.dev/).
+The [Analogue Pocket](https://analogue.co/pocket) allows you to play homebrew Game Boy and Game Boy Color games created with [GB Studio](https://gbstudio.dev/).

 The differences between GB Studio games as compiled for Pocket and retail games are fairly minimal.
 These differences can be patched on a per-game basis to enable playing directly from an SD card without a cartridge.